 List 2: What are you looking forward to?

-After reflecting on 2019, it’s time to look forward to 2020.
-Are there any moments you’re counting down to?
-Vacations?
-New cities to visit?
-Big life events?
+After reflecting on 2020, it’s time to look forward to 2021 and beyond.
+Are you celebrating anything big?
 Are you looking forward to learning something new, or perfecting a craft?
+Are there places you'd like to visit once you're able to?
 Is there a hobby you’d like to dive into or a book that’s been waiting on your shelf?
-Are one of your kids hitting a milestone?
-Family gatherings, birthdays, summer BBQs?
+Is one of your kids hitting a milestone?
+Are you counting down until you can get the vaccine?
 List them all, it’s time to start getting excited for the year ahead.

 List 3: What do you do well?

 Resolutions focus on what you need to change.
 Pause that.
 Who says you need to change?
 For your last list, it’s time to focus on all the best parts of you.
 What are all the things that make you unique?
 What are all the things you love about yourself?
 What are your talents?
 Your favorite features?
 You’re perfect just the way you are, and that includes your flaws, weaknesses, and every time you choose to scroll through Netflix for 3 hours before picking something.
 It’s time to celebrate all those aspects of yourself.

 Instead of expending energy on what you’d like to change, make your final list one filled with anti-resolutions: things you won’t change because they are uniquely you.